OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 ================================================================================

 To run GRASS on the Live DVD, click on the GRASS link on the desktop.
-From the "Welcome to GRASS" window select either the Spearfish or North Carolina (nc_spm_08) dataset for the location, and "user1" for the mapset, then click on [Start Grass].
+From the "Welcome to GRASS" window select either the Spearfish or simplified North Carolina (nc_basic_spm) dataset for the location, and "user1" for the mapset, then click on [Start Grass].
 The values given in this tutorial were written for the Spearfish dataset, some slight adjustments may be needed for the NC dataset.